Skip to main content

 Required: no

-The mediaLinks field contains an array of links that the Cloudron App Store uses to display a slide show of pictures of the application.
+The mediaLinks field contains an array of links.
+The Cloudron App Store displays these as a slide show of application pictures.

 They have to be publicly reachable via https and should have an aspect ratio of 3 to 1.
 For example 600px by 200px (with/height).